LTSF/RWX-Injector/README.md

 # RWX-Injector
-another disappointment project... shellcode executing is broken need to fix
+ shellcode executing is broken need to fix

+(fully pasted from mmap)